git-pull/tao-of-tmux/manuscript/10-scripting.md

 `pane_current_path`, `pane_height`, `pane_id`, `pane_index`, `pane_width`,
 `pane_pid` and all window, session and server variables.

-This book gives a great focus to seperating the concept of server, session, window and panes, a separation existing in user experience, and now also in tmux' printing attributes.
+This book gives a great focus to separating the concept of server, session, window and panes, a separation existing in user experience, and now also in tmux' printing attributes.
 If you `list-panes`, all variables up the ladder, including window, session and server variables are available for the panes being